JaredJoss/mase/labs/lab_2.md

 Lastly, `call_method` signifies a method call on an object, specifically bound to the tensor object in this context.

 # Question 2
-`profile_statistics_analysis_pass`:  Execute profile statistics analysis on the provided graph.
+The pass `profile_statistics_analysis_pass` execute profile statistics analysis on the provided graph.
 This involves gathering statistics related to parameters and activations and storing them in the metadata of the respective nodes.
 Statistics involves the following functions:

 #### Record
   - **Description:** Records all input samples.